 Take Part in a Spooky Bar Crawl

-If you’re interested in getting to try out a number of different bars in the Boston area, and to show off your costume, one of the following might be for you:
+If you’re interested in getting to try out a number of different bars in the Boston area and show off your costume, one of the following might be for you:

 Go Stargazing at the Boston University Observatory